 In accordance with the AICPA Practice Aid, the Company considered the various methods for allocating the enterprise value to determine the fair value of its common stock at the valuation date.
-Under the option pricing method ("OPM"), shares are valued by creating a series of call options with exercise prices based on the liquidation preferences and conversion terms of each equity class.
-The value of the common stock is inferred by analyzing these options.
-The probability weighted expected return method ("PWERM") is a scenario-based analysis that estimates the value per share based on the probability-weighted present value of expected future investment returns, considering each of the possible outcomes available to us, as well as the economic and control rights of each share class.
+Under the option pricing method ("OPM"), shares were valued by creating a series of call options with exercise prices based on the liquidation preferences and conversion terms of each equity class.
+The value of the common stock was inferred by analyzing these options.
+The probability weighted expected return method ("PWERM") was a scenario-based analysis that estimated the value per share based on the probability-weighted present value of expected future investment returns, considering each of the possible outcomes available, as well as the economic and control rights of each share class.

-Starting in 2020 and until the IPO in July 2021, the Company used a hybrid method to determine the estimated fair value of its common stock, which included both the OPM and PWERM models.
+Until the IPO in July 2021, the Company used a hybrid method to determine the estimated fair value of its common stock, which included both the OPM and PWERM models.

 In June 2021, the Company increased the number of shares of common stock reserved for future issuance under the 2020 Plan to 11,980,029.
 In July 2021, upon the completion of IPO, the Company adopted the 2021 Plan.
-The number of shares of common stock initially reserved for future issuance under the 2021 Plan is 8,133,750.
-As of December 31, 2021, 7,473,403 shares were available for issuance under the 2021 Plan.
+The number of shares of common stock initially reserved for future issuance under the 2021 Plan was 8,133,750.
+On January 1, 2022, the number of shares of common stock reserved for future issuance under the 2021 Plan was increased by 4,632,401 shares pursuant to an automatic annual increase.
+As of December 31, 2022, 8,874,295 shares were available for issuance under the 2021 Plan.